Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 ### Get an authenticated ChatCompletionsClient

-Your Azure AI Studio project may have one or more AI models deployed that support chat completions.
+Your Azure AI Foundry project may have one or more AI models deployed that support chat completions.
 These could be OpenAI models, Microsoft models, or models from other providers.
 Use the code below to get an already authenticated [ChatCompletionsClient](https://learn.microsoft.com/python/api/azure-ai-inference/azure.ai.inference.chatcompletionsclient?view=azure-python-preview) from the [azure-ai-inference](https://pypi.org/project/azure-ai-inference/) package, and execute a chat completions call.

 First, install the package: